csci-1301/csci-1301.github.io/labs/ArrayBasics/readme.md

 Now, write the following statements:

 #.
-Write a statement to display the last `char` value in `letters`? (should display `f`)
+Write a statement to display the last `char` value in `letters` (should display `f`).
 #.
 Write a statement to display value stored at index 4.
-What is the value?
+What is that value?
 Why?
 #.
-Write a statement to display characters in the first half of the array (`'a', 'b', 'c'` but no others).
+Write a statement to display characters in the _first half_ of the array (`'a', 'b', 'c'` but no others).

-Execute your program to ensure you seeing the expected output before proceeding.
+Execute your program to ensure you are seeing the expected output before proceeding.

 Next, update the part of the program where `letters` is declared and change `letters` length to $8$.
 Do not modify any other parts of the program.
 Then execute the program again.

 Answer the following questions:

 #.
-What is the last `char` of the `letters` array now after changing the length?
+What is the last `char` of the `letters` array now, after changing its length?
 #.
 Does your program still output _the last_ `char` value in `letters` array?
 #.
 When displaying the first half of the array, does your program still display _the first half_?
 (After changing length the first half contains values `'a', 'b', 'c', 'd'`)
 #.
-If you did not get the last value, or first half you expected, can you think of a way to perform these array operations in a way that can accomodate arrays of different lengths?
+If you did not get the last value or the first half you should have, can you think of a way to perform these array operations in a way that can accomodate arrays of different lengths?